AI Transparency in Healthcare

 Showing personalized bias considerations of patient's overall file is more useful than listing out general bias considerations of AI tools.

-Context-rich intake form
+Context-rich intake form that adds transparency in AI usage

 Collects detailed patient information to ensure AI considers personal, cultural, and contextual factors